contactandyc/another-c-library/10_binary_search_trees.md

     return;
 ```

-The copy_tree expects the root of a tree and a pointer which is initially pointing to NULL.
+The copy_tree expects the root of a tree and a pointer, which is initially pointing to NULL.
 When copy_tree is complete, printable will be a complete replica of the tree referenced by root.
 From this point forward, root will no longer be used.
 ```c
   node_print_item_t *printable = NULL;
   copy_tree(pool, root, &printable, NULL );